zalando/postgres-operator/docs/reference/operator_parameters.md

   that should be assigned to the Postgres pods.
 The priority class itself must be defined in advance.
 Default is empty (use the default priority class).

+* **spilo_runasuser**
+  sets the user ID which should be used in the container to run the process.
+  This must be set to run the container without root.
+By default the container runs with root.
+This option only works for Spilo versions >= 1.6-p3.

+* **spilo_runasgroup**
+  sets the group ID which should be used in the container to run the process.
+  This must be set to run the container without root.
+By default the container runs with root.
+This option only works for Spilo versions >= 1.6-p3.

 * **spilo_fsgroup**
   the Persistent Volumes for the Spilo pods in the StatefulSet will be owned and writable by the group ID specified.
 This is required to run Spilo as a